sphinx-contrib/confluencebuilder/doc/configuration.rst

     confluence_ask_password = True
     confluence_page_hierarchy = True

-All configurations introduced by this extension are prefixed with ``confluence_``.
+All configurations introduced by this extension are listed below.
 This extension may take advantage of a subset of `Sphinx configurations`_ as well when preparing documents.
-View the entire list of configuration options below.

 .. only:: latex